Cignor/Collider/IMGUI_NODE_DESIGN_GUIDE.md

 **Key Points**:
 - `ImGui::PushID(i)` prevents ID conflicts between similar controls
+- **CRITICAL**: Use `else-if` logic to prevent `SetNextItemOpen()` calls from overlapping!
+Only ONE call should execute per iteration
-- `ImGuiCond_Once` ensures default state applies only on first use
+- `ImGuiCond_Once` ensures default state applies only on first use (but gets overwritten if not protected by else-if)
-- `ImGuiTreeNodeFlags_SpanAvailWidth` prevents layout issues
+- **DO NOT** use `ImGuiTreeNodeFlags_SpanAvailWidth` or `ImGuiTreeNodeFlags_FramePadding` - they cause visual bleeding outside node bounds
+- Use `ImGuiTreeNodeFlags_None` for clean, minimal headers in fixed-size nodes
 - Color-coding helps distinguish voices at a glance

 ---